Rachamv/Profile-card-component/README.md

 ## Acknowledgments
 @
-Thank you to [Abdul Khalid](https://www.frontendmentor.io/profile/0xAbdulKhalid ) in my last challenge, your advice help in this challenhe I look forward to completing more in the future.
+Thank you to [Abdul Khalid](https://www.frontendmentor.io/profile/0xAbdulKhalid ) in my last challenge, your advice help in this challenge.
+Also when i got stuck i get inspiration from [Vishal Maurya](https://www.frontendmentor.io/profile/VishalMauryastp) thanks you all.
+I look forward to completing more in the future.